 Reality: Asking your partner to hold your hair while you throw up for the 12th time that day.

-Expectation: You’re going to have the cutest baby shower full of everyone showering you and your bundle of joy with love!
+Expectation: You’ll have the cutest baby shower full of everyone showering you and your bundle of joy with love!

-Reality: Everyone wants to be involved in decision making, forgetting that the baby shower isn’t actually about them at all.
+Reality: Everyone wants to be involved in decision making, forgetting that the baby shower isn’t actually about them.

 Expectation: Coming home from every trip with a new matching baby outfit that’ll make everyone swoon.